sanskardevx/hr-analytics-dashboard-powerbi/README.md

 ## 💡 Insights

-💡 Insights
-Designed an interactive HR attrition dashboard in Power BI, uncovering key trends by education, salary, and job role to simulate a ~25% improvement in retention strategy planning.
+- Designed an interactive HR attrition dashboard in Power BI, uncovering key trends by education, salary, and job role to simulate a ~25% improvement in retention strategy planning.

-Built a companion analysis in Excel using pivot tables and dynamic charts for multi-dimensional workforce insights across 1,480 employees and a ~16% attrition rate.
+- Built a companion analysis in Excel using pivot tables and dynamic charts for multi-dimensional workforce insights across 1,480 employees and a ~16% attrition rate.

 ---